Harvest planning calculator

 Using best-case yield only: Start conservative unless you already have repeatable crop data.

-Ignoring dry-down loss: Wet weight is not saleable dry trimmed yield.
+Ignoring dry-down loss: Wet weight is not the same as saleable dry yield after processing.

-Forgetting labor throughput: A room can outgrow the trim crew before anyone notices.
+Forgetting labor throughput: A room can outgrow the crew before anyone notices.

 Skipping drying capacity: If the room can only hold half the crop, you need staged cuts or extra space.